-Pascal's Wager is that it is 'safer' to believe in God because if you're wrong, you don't lose anything.
+Pascal's Wager is a rhetorical argument proposed by Christians against atheists, and holds that it is 'safer' to believe in God because if you're wrong, you don't lose anything, but if you disbelieve then you could end up foregoing the benefits of heaven.
+It is a very common argument1.
 But here are five reasons to turn this argument on its head, and reject God and religion: (1) As God has historically served as a force for evil and it seems that any demon could very easily trick us into thinking that it is God, we must reject all feelings and thoughts from God for fear of us being deluded into committing yet more misdemeanours.
 (2) The major monotheistic religions hold that idolatry is a serious sin so it is safer to accept no god rather than risk accepting the incorrect one.
 (3) The major monotheistic religions hold that having the correct beliefs is so important that having the wrong ones is normally punished with particular glee; it is safer to remain doubtful than to commit to the wrong set of beliefs.
 (4) The goal of reaching heaven is a selfish motive so probably won't get you there.
 (5) A good and benevolent god judges us according to our choices and moral actions in life, not according to the religions we happen to be born with, or convert to, given that our choices are based on incomplete and subjectively interpreted evidence.
 If God is just then our chosen religion and incidental beliefs are irrelevant to it.
 In conclusion: it is much safer for yourself and for society to not pick a religion and to not believe in any particular god.

 There is another reason to reject Pascal's Wager.
-Firstly, the argument only entices a listener to commit the reification fallacy, whereby an abstract idea becomes seen as a real and tangible idea.
+Firstly, the argument only entices a listener to commit the reification fallacy, whereby an abstract idea becomes seen as real and tangible without an empirical basis.
 In general such concepts have a very poor record and it is a good rule of thumb to avoid any conclusion based solely on purely abstract reasoning without a basis in evidence or necessity.

 “Dear friends, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.”